Flood Threat Information

 - Public request

-In either case, The Office of Emergency Management notifies the public using:
+The Office of Emergency Management notifies the public using:

 - Public Safety mobile alerting – Vehicles drive through the warned area